 For this reason, many companies invest in workplace or employee giving programs that allow individual team members to take an active role in the causes their employer supports.
 Two common examples of these program types are matching gifts and volunteer grants.
 In both cases, a company’s employees kick off giving by contributing their own time or money to the charities of their choice, which the company then “matches” in terms of corporate donations.

 This strategy gives individual employees a hands-on part in their company’s philanthropy and overall CSR.
-As a result, the company ultimately sees greater benefits than if the CEO decides to contribute the entire philanthropy fund to their favorite cause.

 2. Incentivize workplace giving participation.

 Offering to give corporate dollars to employees’ favorite charities is a significant incentive in and of itself.
 However, if you want to further drive participation in these giving programs, we recommend incorporating a number of fun incentives and rewards for employees who partake.